kamilkaminski01/monitoring-system/README.md

 ### Backend

-All backend code must be formatted and verified by the `black`, `flake8`, `mypy` and `isort` tools.
+All backend code is formatted and verified by the `black`, `flake8`, `mypy` and `isort` tools.
 Their configurations can be found in the [.setup.cfg](backend/setup.cfg) file.
-Additionally, `pre-commit` [checks](.pre-commit-config.yaml) should be performed in order to verify whitespaces, credentials, etc.
+Additionally, `pre-commit` [checks](.pre-commit-config.yaml) are performed in order to verify whitespaces, credentials, etc.

-Custom functions and methods should use **type hints** to improve IDE code completions, prevent from type errors and extend code documentation.
+Custom functions and methods use **type hints** to improve IDE code completions, prevent from type errors and extend code documentation.

 ### Frontend

-All frontend code must be formatted and verified by the `prettier` and `eslint` tools.
-Pre-commit hooks can be set up with `husky`.
+All frontend code is formatted and verified by the `prettier` and `eslint` tools.
+Pre-commit hooks are set up with `husky`.